What is Wilkinson Catalyst?

 Wilkinson Catalyst Uses

-Wilkinson catalyst is widely used for the hydrogenation reaction of unsaturated hydrocarbons (olefins).
-It adds the molecular hydrogen at an unsaturated carbon position in the compounds.
+The Wilkinson catalyst is widely used for the hydrogenation reaction of unsaturated hydrocarbons (olefins).
+It adds the molecular hydrogen at an unsaturated carbon position in the compound.

-Wilkinson catalyst can be used in the addition of hydrogen-acyl group to the alkenes.
+The Wilkinson catalyst can be used in the addition of a hydrogen-acyl group to the alkenes.

 It plays a major role in the hydroboration reaction of the alkenes.